The official blog of the Lung Institute.

 - Change the Way You Eat – Admittedly this is much easier to say than it is to do, but when it comes to giving your body the proper nutrition that it needs, you may be surprised by the effects of eating more fruits, vegetables and cutting out meats will have on your energy levels, respiratory function and overall quality of life.
 It just takes a little effort to pick out a few favorites at the grocery store, and commit them to your weekly diet.

 - Get Out and Exercise – This can also be a challenge for those who are afraid of aggravating their symptoms.
 The key here is to start small.
 Exercise in your house for 2-5 minutes.
 Take a walk outside.
 Anything to get your heart racing will help, and you can start out small.
 In fact, you should.
 Rome wasn’t built in a day, so give yourself some time and some space to grow and gain more confidence in your workout routine.
 The key is to get that blood pumping, helping it deliver more oxygen and nutrients to the areas of the body that need it most.

 Although the most important step in taking control of your health is quitting smoking, a close second is to address your general health through simple diet and exercise.

-For more information on stem cell therapy and what it could mean for your life moving forward, contact us today or call us at (800) 729-3065.
+For more information on cellular therapy and what it could mean for your life moving forward, contact us today or call us at (800) 729-3065.
 Our patient coordinators will walk you through the available treatment options, talk through your current health and medical history and determine a qualifying treatment plan that works best for you.